bitnami/render-template/README.md

 This helper allows using the "or" logical operation over two values (a value will be true if not empty)

-To render a block when either "firstName" or "lastName" values ar not empty:
+To render a block when either "firstName" or "lastName" values are not empty:

 ```console
 $ cat > data.tpl <<"EOF"